suds-community/suds/README.rst

 * Test suite improvements.

+  * Test suite no longer installed together with the project, thus no longer causing confusion by existing in the target Python environment as a global ``tests`` package.

+    * The tests may now be run from the source archive, and will always run on the suds version found installed in the used Python environment.

   * Refactored the quick & dirty batch script used to run all the project tests in multiple Python environments to remove much code duplication.
   * Automated project testing in several additional Python environment versions.
   * Added more detailed XSD modeling tests.
   * Added tests demonstrating how additional or replacement built-in XSD types can be registered with suds.
+  * All project tests now using Python 2 & 3 compatible source code and so no longer need to be built separately for Python 3.
   * Added new and updated existing ``suds.cache`` module related tests.
   * Documented that all ``pytest`` test parametrizations should be prepared so they get ordered the same on all test runs.
 See ``Project implementation